Milan Lombardy, Italy Travel Guide

 Chiacchiere (fried pastries dusted with sugar) and Tortelli dolci (sweet fried pastries) are common during Carnival Ambrosiano.

-Explore dishes based on high-quality rice, butter, saffron, and local meats and dairy product from milks.
+Explore dishes based on high-quality rice, butter, saffron, and local cuts of meat and dairy product from milks.

-Discover historical influences from the Po Valley, Austrian, and French cultures in every bite.
+Discover historical influences from the Po Valley, Austrian, and The french language cultures in all bite.

 Participate in the beloved Aperitivo, a social hour that showcases Milanese lifestyle.